-Bryce Harper gets record $21.65M in 2018, but free agency still looms
+Bryce Harper celebrates record contract with walk-off home run

 Rizzo’s comments won’t make Nationals fans feel any better about the prospects of keeping Harper in Washington beyond 2018.

 If anything, it puts into perspective how important these next two seasons will be.
 The Nationals championship window may not entirely revolve around Bryce Harper, but he’s a big part of what makes them one of baseball’s elite franchises.
+He reminded us why in a big way on Saturday.

 – – – – – – –